-Vertix EasySeamTM Roof System has been tested by the Building Research Establishment (BRE) to the Broof t4 using 18mm Oriented Strand Board (OSB) 3 and a breather membrane.
+Vertix EasySeam Roof System has been tested by the Building Research Establishment (BRE) to the Broof t4 using 18mm Oriented Strand Board (OSB) 3 and a breather membrane.
 It has completed tests for 0-10 degree and 10-45 degree roof pitches.
-This means the Vertix EasySeamTM Roof System can be used within 6 metres of the property boundary for any roof pitch.
+This means the Vertix EasySeam Roof System can be used within 6 metres of the property boundary for any roof pitch.

-5.4 Fire performance of prefinished steels
+6.4 Fire performance of prefinished steels

-The test results for the pre-finished steels have been supplied by the steel manufacturer and are reproduced without any further investigation by VertixTM Systems.
+The test results for the pre-finished steels have been supplied by the steel manufacturer and are reproduced without further investigation by Vertix Systems.